 So, pack your bags as Rajasthan calls, ‘Padharo Mhare Des!’.

-With a whiff of royalty, the opulence of the palaces, the magnificence of the forts, the charm of vernacular songs and folk dances, and breathtaking sand dunes makes Rajasthan India a sort after tourist destination for both Indians as well as International travelers.
+With a whiff of royalty, the opulence of the palaces, the magnificence of the forts, the charm of vernacular songs and folk dances, and breathtaking sand dunes makes Rajasthan India a sought after tourist destination for both Indians as well as International travelers.
+Rajasthan is a huge state and has a lot of amazing places to visit.

-- The 7th Century AD, Chittaurgarh Fort in Rajasthan is synonymous with valiant kings, illustrious queens, spirited warriors and mesmerizing structures.
+The 7th Century AD, Chittorgarh Fort in Rajasthan is synonymous with valiant kings, illustrious queens, spirited warriors and mesmerizing structures.
 Read on to know why it must be included on your travel bucket list – IS CHITTORGARH FORT worth visiting?

 Video on Rajasthan Travel Guide | Planning, Itinerary, Top Places to Visit